By Colleen Taylor

 The visual evidence of boom times returning to San Francisco is all around the city: Apartments are nearly impossible to find, rents and home prices are shooting up, fancy new restaurants are popping up daily, and the transit system is packed.

-Now, actual data is backing it up.
-Tech jobs in San Francisco have grown by nearly a third since the start of 2012 -- from 31,00 to 44,000 -- according to new figures released by San Francisco Assessor-Recorder Phil Ting's office.
+Now, actual data is backing it up. according to new figures released by San Francisco Assessor-Recorder Phil Ting's office.
 Seems that all the hiring activity, along with established companies and startups moving from the South Bay into the city proper, are really adding up when it comes to tech employment.

 The top neighborhoods for tech jobs are South of Market, South Beach and Mission Bay.
 The job growth is directly impacting the real estate market, pushing home values higher, according to Ting's office.